Is it really possible with Openstack to start 1000 instances, make a parallel computation, and then save the data and delete the instances ?

 The real challenge was not to schedule 200 instances, but to allocate 200 network ports.

 Troubleshooting in this direction we observed that the rabbitmq queues of the neutron dhcp agents were filling up during the ports creation.
-For each created port the dhcp agent had to add a corresponding line to the file /var/lib/neutron/dhcp//host
+For each created port the dhcp agent had to add a corresponding line to the file /var/lib/neutron/dhcp/$UUID/host.
+Where $UUID is the corresponding Neutron network UUID.

 We looked into the detail of what happens when a neutron port is created.
 Using the guru meditation report we traced down the culprit in a slow “ip route list” call.